 By no means should you use human sunscreen on your sphynx as it may contain ingredients that would be toxic and harmful to the cat when they ingest it while grooming.

 The hard part is finding a sunscreen product that is safe for cats.
 Luckily I’ve done all the hard work so that you don’t have to.
-The PET SCREEN sunscreen from Budget Pet Care is a fantastic SPF product that is fast absorbing and safe for cats.
-Get it now, with free delivery and a 10% discount on your first order.
+The Bodhi Pet Sunscreen is a fantastic SPF 30 product that is fast absorbing and safe for cats.

 Symptoms Of Sunburns in Sphynx Cats.